nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 #### 7.1.
 Transfer Commence Message (Request)

 This message is sent from the client (sender gateway) to the Transfer Request Endpoint at the server.

-It signals to the server that the client is ready to start the transfer of the digital asset.
+The purpose of this message is to indicate to the server that the client has accepted the parameters agrees upon in Phase 1 and that the client ready to start the transfer of the digital asset.

 The message must contain claims related to the information from the previous flow (Phase 1).
 It must be signed by the client (sender gateway).